 Podcasts are also a way to navigate a sea of information often produced by mainstream media.
 Affordable to be produced, these channels allow several independent and/or minority groups to amplify their voices and reach different audiences.
 They also address subjects that mainstream media has yet to cover with property, like climate collapse, rights of nature or rights of traditional communities.

 The story of Waccamaw Indian People is strongly intertwined with the Waccamaw River located in northeastern South Carolina.
 This wild river provides them with physical and spiritual substance while they, despite numerous hardships, persistently fight to protect its freshwaters.
-This story and many others can be found on the We are Rivers podcast, an initiative by the American Rivers organization that helps us navigate the histories and struggles of American rivers.
+This story and many others can be found on the We are Rivers podcast, an initiative by the American Rivers organization that helps us navigate the histories and struggles of rivers in the United States.

 International Rivers, with help of some of its collaborators spread all over the world, listed 12 essential podcasts to learn about indigenous movements, environmental rights, and, of course, rivers: